3mcd/web-udp/README.md

 # udp-web

-udp-web is a library used to establish simple UDP connections in Node/browser environments.
-The key goal of this project to provide a simple, stable API that anyone can use to get up and running with UDP on the Web.
+udp-web is a library used to establish UDP connections in Node/browser environments.
+The key goal of this project to provide a simple, stable API that anyone can use to work with real-time data on the Web.

-The library is currently implemented as simple abstraction on top of unreliable RTCDataChannels.
+The library is currently implemented as an abstraction on top of unreliable RTCDataChannels.
 Since WebRTC is a dependency, a signaling server is included with the package to facilitate connections between clients.
-Client/server connections are available with the help of the Node [wrtc](https://www.npmjs.com/package/wrtc) module.
+Client/server connections are available with the help of the [wrtc](https://www.npmjs.com/package/wrtc) package.
 Configuration includes ordered (SCTP) and unordered (UDP) channels.

 This project is a WIP.